Skip to main content

 Successful Bidder Registration Options

-HiBid Starting Bid Card Number - In a webcast auction where you have a live in-person audience, as well as an online audience bidding in real time, you need to set ranges to avoid bid card number duplications.
+• HiBid Starting Bid Card Number - In a webcast auction where you have a live in-person audience, as well as an online audience bidding in real time, you need to set ranges to avoid bid card number duplications.
 The in-person bidders for example, would start at 1 and increment up.
 The default bid card start for online is 7000.
-We chose this number since other webcast/simulcast software has fallen into common ranges.
-Proxibid for example, starts at 5000, Live Auctioneers starts at 500.
+This was chosen as a safety net to avoid bid card duplication.

-Maximum Amount a bidder can spend per item (USD) - This is the default bid permission that you are using for your bidders as they register.
-Keep in mind that you can log into myhibid.com and see your current auctions and the current registrations.
-You can make individual permission changes in there.
+• Maximum Amount a bidder can spend per item (USD) - This is the default bid permission that you are using for your bidders as they register.
+This limits the amount they can bid per item.
 Any bids placed outside of your permission amount will go into “pending”.
-You can approve or decline those bids in myhibid.com
+You can approve or decline those bids in My.HiBid.com.

-Email Subject - This is your auction registration email.
+• Email Subject - This is your auction registration email.
 As each bidder registers, they will receive this email.
-The email subject should be short and concise, “Thank you for registering for the Winter Wonderland auction.”
+The email subject should be short and concise.

 Notices